- febootimail -IGNORETLSERRORS -TLS 1.2

 - febootimail -ITE -TLS SSLv3

-febootimail -FROM email@example.com -TO firstname.lastname@example.org -SUBJ Secure email -TEXT Email using command line.
+febootimail -FROM email@example.com -TO firstname.lastname@example.org -SUBJ Secure email -TEXT Email using the command line.
 Extremely simple and secure! -SMTP mysmtp.local -SSL -IGNORETLSERRORS

 These commands are used to ignore errors for secure SSL and TLS connections that are related to SSL certificates.
 Self-signed certificates can be added to the Windows Certificate store using MMC snap-in.